-Reported Group revenue, which excludes charge through sales, increased 2.9% to \$13.0bn (FY19: \$12.7bn).
-Including charge through sales, Group revenue increased 2.0% to \$14.9bn (FY19: \$14.6bn) with sales growth in the Food and Liquor pillars partly offset by a decline in Hardware.
+Group revenue (including charge-through sales) increased 2.0% to \$14.9bn, with sales growth in both the Food and Liquor pillars partly offset by a decline in Hardware.

-Group underlying EBIT (pre AASB16) decreased \$5.8m (1.8%) to \$324.2m (FY19: \$330.0m), reflecting a lower contribution in the Food pillar where FY20 EBIT was negatively impacted by lower reported earnings from the resolution of onerous lease obligations and ceasing to supply Drakes Supermarkets in South Australia.
+Group underlying EBIT decreased \$5.8m to \$324.2m, which reflects a decline in Food pillar earnings due to a lower contribution from the resolution of onerous leases and the impact of ceasing to supply Drakes Supermarkets in South Australia with effect from September 2019.
 After adjusting for these items, Group underlying EBIT increased by ~\$12m.